george-hawkins/snippets/racket-for-sicp.md

 Go to _File / Package Manager..._ and enter "sicp" in the _Package Source_ field and hit _Install_.

-Once completed go to _Language / Choose Language..._ and select the first option "The Racket Language".
+Once completed go to _Language / Choose Language..._ and select the first option "The Racket Language" (if it's not already selected by default).
+There's no separate option for SICP - it's not really a separate language (despite having its own `#lang` directive - see later).

 None of the above steps need to be repeated when opening DrRacket after this.